gojimmypi/osp/PR_Text.md

 - The `INSTALL` and `PACKAGE` projects have not been tested.
 - The `cmake.verify_globs` and `VerifyGlobs.cmake` files in `[OSP_ROOT]/realm/VS2022/CMakeFiles/` are auto-generated but must exist to build the solution.
 - Fallback to OpenSSL in realm-core is known to be incomplete and  will be addressed in a future PR.
+- The project files are likely incompatible with prior versions of Visual Studio, although this was not tested.

 ### realm-core

 A wolfssl-specific needs to be applied to realm-core.
 See [updated realm-commit-a5e87a39.patch](https://github.com/gojimmypi/osp/blob/pr-realm-vs2022/realm/realm-commit-a5e87a39.patch).

 The requirements were later revised to be based on a slightly newer, post-release commit.
 See [realm-commit-5533505d1.patch](https://github.com/gojimmypi/osp/blob/pr-realm-vs2022/realm/realm-commit-5533505d1.patch)

+Patch files have been generated from my [dev-consolidated](https://github.com/gojimmypi/realm-core/compare/a5e87a39...gojimmypi:realm-core:dev-consolidated.patch) patch link.

+The patch can be applied to either desired `realm-core` commit, so the files `realm-commit-a5e87a39.patch` and `realm-commit-5533505d1.patch` are the same.

 ### Visual Studio Projects Reload